 You may also copy the web.xml from demo EAR file and edit it to your requirements.
-The file is available in a.
-Modify the <display-name></<display-name> and <description></description> section to display your custom helpset name.
-For example:
+The file is available in ohw-rc-thick-demo\ohw-rc-thick-demo\WEB-INF directory.

-'''

-ohw-rc-thick-demo\ohw-rc-thick-demo\WEB-INF directory.

-'''

 If you are editing the demo EAR file's web.xml, follow these instructions: